Skip to content

 Striking an unexploded bomb with a piling rig or construction machinery can result in catastrophic damage.
 An Intrusive UXO Survey detects these hazards early, ensuring that your site is safe for workers and the public.
 By identifying potential threats before groundworks begin, we eliminate the risk of dangerous and costly delays.

 While there is no specific UK legislation mandating UXO surveys, safety regulations like the Health and Safety at Work Act 1974 and Construction Design and Management Regulations 2015 require that the safety of employees is ensured during construction projects.
-The CIRIA C681 industry guide for UXO risk management also recommends conducting UXO surveys.
-Brimstone follows these best practices, providing you with peace of mind and ensuring your project meets industry safety standards.
+The CIRIA C681 industry guide for UXO risk management provides the recognised framework for meeting these obligations.
+It offers a structured, proportionate approach to identifying, understanding, and managing UXO risk before works begin.
+Following CIRIA C681 demonstrates that reasonable and proportionate steps have been taken to protect employees, in line with these regulations.

 Our CPT Rigs are equipped with triaxial capabilities, allowing them to model targets in three dimensions.
 This advanced technology enables us to quickly identify and eliminate non-UXO targets, reducing unnecessary survey time.
 Additionally, our rigs can clear multiple pile positions with one survey, making the process more efficient and cost-effective for large-scale projects.